jhunovis/radicale2_ynh/README.md

   - `sudo systemctl restart radicale`

 ## About this repository
-This is fork from [kitoy30/radicale2_ynh](https://github.com/kitoy30/radicale2_ynh) which promised support for Radicale 2.
+This is a fork from [kitoy30/radicale2_ynh](https://github.com/kitoy30/radicale2_ynh) which promised support for Radicale 2.
 Alas, it seems to be unmaintained at the moment.
 There is a sanctioned version of Radicale [listed in the YunoHost application catalog](https://github.com/YunoHost-Apps/radicale_ynh), but it is for the heavily outdated version 1 of Radicale.